antoinepirlot/Satunes/README.md

 # MP3 Player

+Vous pouvez retrouver ce fichier en [français](README-FR.md)

 MP3 Player is a MP3 Player (lol).
 Use it to listen your music from your audio files stored in your Android phone (Android Upside Down Cake and later).
-This application is still in development and contains bugs and bad ui
+This application is still in development and contains bugs and bad ui.

 This entire project is under GNU/GPL v3 and it's applied on all version of this project (even the code pushed from the very first commit.).